dsborrus/ThetaModel/v8/README.txt

 Hello and welcome to the DB GCS RS theta model

-This should be version 7.
-You can tell because the folder (directory) is 'ThetaModel/v7' .
+This should be version 8.
+You can tell because the folder (directory) is 'ThetaModel/v8' .
 Is this correct?

-In this directory (...v7/) there should be:
+In this directory (...v8/) there should be:

-3 .png files
 4 .m files
-1 .mat file

-The .png files:
-are exemplary data sets to try.
-If you don't know where to begin, try one of those.

-The .mat file:
-Stores the last values of the previous simulation.
-Just ignore it.
-To use those values as the initial conditions of the next simulation, make sure you specifiy 'istate = 4' in your call to synctheta_v7
+several folders

+Each folder represents a different "study"

+For new users, try opening JustForKicks.
+This is the sandbox folder.

+Inside is a main.m file and a lastconditions.mat file.

+The main.m file is the jumping off point for running the simulation.
+So open that up.
+Here we can play with params, and then run the simulation.
+All experiment folders have a main.m file, and they all call the same simulation function, that is v8/simulate_v*.m.

 The .m files:
 The main.m file is the file to run.
 It kicks off the simulation.
-The synctheta_v7.m file is the simulation itself.
-Go here to change most parameters.
+The simulate_v1.m file is the simulation itself.
-The DBPlot_v2.m file is a function to plot the results.
+The plot.m file is a function to plot the results.
 If you are interested in making new plots, you can edit this script or write your own. updategif.m is another figure making file.
 It was for making a gif!

 To run:
-Open main.m
+Open JustforKicks/main.m
 hit Run

 To change params:
-Open synctheta_v7
+Open JustforKicks/main
-Scroll to User Params section (currently line 58) play with params
+Scroll to User Params section
+play with params
 Remember, run main to run simulation

 The script will automatically save the simulation figure as a .png

 UPDATE HISTORY ( Not for the lay-user)